JetBrains/intellij-sdk-docs/topics/ui/controls/link.md

 ### Link as a part of text
-A link can be a part of a checkbox or radio button label or of any stand-alone text, like text in an [empty state](empty_state.md) or in [context help](context_help.md).
+A link can be a part of a checkbox or radio button label or of any stand-alone text, like the text in an [empty state](empty_state.md) or in [context help](context_help.md).

 ![](09_part_of_text_1.png){width=403}